 Chuck Augello: When did you first start writing stories?

-Kelly Luce: I always wrote, from childhood (evidence can be found here), but I didn’t think of writing as something one could do as a career until my mid-twenties.
+Kelly Luce: I always wrote, from childhood, but I didn’t think of writing as something one could do as a career until my mid-twenties.
 Funnily, it wasn’t until I dropped out of an MFA program that I started writing fiction seriously.

 CA: How did your time in Japan influence your writing?